josaurus/ancient-mediterranean-faring-map/README.md

 # ancient-mediterranean-faring-map
-Map for Ancient Seafaring of Mediterranean Map
+Map for Ancient Seafaring of Mediterranean Course